One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 The British Food Trust Website This website is a major resource for all those in the UK and around the world who are enthusiasts for British cooking, its past traditions and future potential.
 Most of the 1,210 recipes here are indeed traditional and, taken together, define the legacy of British Cuisine.

-Ths Historical American Cookbook Project The Feeding America project has created an online collection of some of the most important and influential American cookbooks from the late 18th to early 20th century.
+The Historical American Cookbook Project The Feeding America project has created an on line collection of some of the most important and influential American cookbooks from the late 18th to early 20th century.

 Professional Genealogists websites

 Zroots Barbara Rennick's home page with many links for all levels of research

 Circle Mending This is the web site of Jean Wilcox Hibben, Board-Certified Genealogist, family historian, national speaker, folklorist, and troubadour.
 If you have found your way here, you most likely have an interest in genealogy and/or family folklore, are involved with a family history center or historical or genealogical society, or a combination of these.

 *Ancestry.com They've spent more than a decade building the world's largest on line family history resource - including historical records, photos, stories, family trees and a collaborative community of millions.